Hristo Karastoyanov

-Hristo Karastoyanov (born 22 February 1950) is a contemporary Bulgarian novelist.
+Hristo Karastoyanov (22 February 1950 – 23 January 2024) was a contemporary Bulgarian novelist.

 Born in Topolovgrad, he studied Bulgarian Philology at Plovdiv University and made his debut in 1981 with the "Cracked Asphalt" stories.

 He is the author of 26 books – fiction, political journalism, and poetry.
 His novel, Autopia: The Other Road to Hell, (2003), is in the list of the first five books nominated for the Vick Foundation award.
-Others books of his (Nefertiti in a Dark Night, 2001, Death Is of Preference, 2003, Consequences, 2005, Resistance.net, 2008, and The Spider, 2008) have been nominated for the award of Helikon Bookstores.
+Other books of his (Nefertiti in a Dark Night, 2001, Death Is of Preference, 2003, Consequences, 2005, Resistance.net, 2008, and The Spider, 2008) have been nominated for the award of Helikon Bookstores.
 These include his latest novel The Name, 2012.

 He has been awarded a number of literary prizes, among which was the first prize in the unpublished novel contest of Razvitie Corporation (for his novel Death is of Preference, 2003), the award of the Bulgarian Writers’ Union for Notes on Historical Naiveté, 1999, the “Golden Chainlet” short-story award of Trud Daily, and the national “Chudomir” award for humorous story.

 His book, Kocama Karı Arıyorum (in Turkish Wanted: A Wife for My Husband), “Janet 45” Publishing house, 2006, was presented at the 25th Istanbul Book Fair (2006).

-He is a member of the professional Bulgarian Writers’ Union.
-He works and lives in Yambol.
+He was a member of the professional Bulgarian Writers’ Union.
+He worked and lived in Yambol.

-Hristo Karastoyanov is married and has a son and grandchildren, one bearing the same name.
+Hristo Karastoyanov is survived by his wife, Sofia and son, Todor.